-Lately, the subject of diversity, equity and inclusion (DEI) has risen to new heights.
-The ideas, philosophies and concepts behind DEI are bigger than life, and being raised in many communities, organizations and industries.
-Now, as a participant in the cooperative movement, your leadership is needed in the DEI arena more than ever.
+The philosophies behind diversity, equity and inclusion (DEI) are being raised anew in many communities, organizations and industries.
+As a participant in the cooperative movement, your leadership is needed in the DEI arena now more than ever.

 As the Chief Executive Officer of Local Government Federal Credit Union (LGFCU) and Civic Federal Credit Union (Civic), and the Vice Chairman of the AACUC, I am focused on ensuring the organizational culture and priorities of these organizations reflect the values of their members.